7 Non-Obvious Ways To Save on a Kitchen Remodel

 2. Buy Grade/Level 1 or 2 Granite

-If you can choose a color that goes with your cabinets and floors in the grade 1 or 2 category, you can save yourself more than $1,000 than if you buy grade 5 or 6 granite.
+If you can choose a granite color that goes with your cabinets and floors in the grade 1 or 2 category, you can likely save yourself more than $1,000 than if you buy grade 5 or 6 granite.
 I priced level 1 granite for a 30-square-foot kitchen counter.
-The cost was $1,200 less than the level 6.
-The customer was thrilled with the grade 1 color, their new granite top, and the amount of money they saved.
+The cost was $1,200 less than the level 6 and the color was beautiful.

 So keep in mind, the higher the grade, the more you’ll be paying.
 Also, shop the fabricators.
 They each price granite differently and they may also have different colors available for each grade.
 One company might put one color granite as grade 1, and another might rate that same color as a grade 2.
 It’s worth shopping around to reap the benefits.